 Do I still own the rights to my film if I submit it?

 Yes!
-You do however give the Bristol 48 hour Puppet Film Challenge the right to use your film for the festival and for future promotion and Screenings.
+But by entering and agreeing to our Terms & Conditions, you give the Puppet Place 48 the rights to use your film for the festival and for future promotion, posters and related screenings.

 I’m a professional in the puppet industry, is this a Challenge for me?